-Candidates are sought for four positions on the SCCAP Board of Directors-President-Elect, Secretary, Council Representative, and Member at Large-Membership and Public Interest.
+Candidates are sought for four positions on the SCCAP Board of Directors-President-Elect, Treasurer, Council Representative, and Member at Large-Science and Practice.

 SCCAP is seeking nominations for four board positions.
 Candidates must have a strong commitment to the SCCAP mission and have the available time to successfully accomplish the tasks defined for the specific position.